Sales-Automation-Suite/P3SalesAutomationSuite/STARTUP.md

 10. Select the 'Start a Job' icon from the right to begin the automation.

 11. When prompted with File Explorer window, select the Template.xlsx file to begin job data collection.

+* NOTE: Searches can be modified within the Template.xlsx file.
+To do so, open the file
+  1. Before program runtime
+  2. During program runtime (ex. right-click -> Open)

+12. During runtime, SAS creates a folder on your system's root directory.
+This is where the collected job data will be stored.